Kim Kardashian Fans Won't Be Happy About This

 — Katelin (@etherealbunny) May 16, 2018

-Kardashian quickly deleted the post after all of the backlash but some people believe she hasn’t gone far enough.
+Kardashian quickly deleted the post after all of the backlash, but some people believe she hasn’t gone far enough.
 With eating disorders proving to be a dangerous mental health issue, especially in young women, some fans think Kardashian should issue an apology and a message on body positivity to encourage her young fans to be healthy, take care of themselves, and to love the form they were born with.

 i know she deleted it after the backlash but kim kardashian should reflect + apologize for promoting "appetite suppressant lollipops." as an eating disorder survivor, i find this deeply troubling and pretty disgraceful